From the Executive Director

 At The Pew Center for Arts & Heritage, our commitment to making Philadelphia a widely recognized hub for dynamic cultural experiences is embodied in our multi-disciplinary grantmaking and our knowledge-sharing activities.

-In 2018, we awarded more than $8.7 million to Philadelphia area organizations and individual practitioners, encompassing 33 Project grants and 12 Pew Fellowships for individual artists and artist teams.
-I invite you to learn more about these talented artists and dynamic organizations on our 2018 Grants & Grantees page, and to visit our Events page to see what’s on the horizon.
+In 2019, we awarded more than $8.4 million to Philadelphia area organizations and practitioners, encompassing 27 Project grants and 12 Pew Fellowships for individual artists and artist teams.
+I invite you to learn more about these talented artists and dynamic organizations on our 2019 Grants & Grantees page, and to visit our Events page to see what’s on the horizon.

 You will find that our website not only provides a view into the region’s most compelling and innovative cultural activities, but also offers an ongoing dialogue on issues relevant to contemporary practice and interpretation through our Questions of Practice research series.
 We engage with leading cultural practitioners and artists from around the world, publishing a wide range of interviews and commissioned essays, delving into topics such as evolving approaches to audience engagement, curating now, and social and community-based practices.
-Our video series with cultural producers and leaders include conversations with artist Cai Guo-Qiang, composer David Lang, musician Nels Cline, curator Bisi Silva, choreographer Jawole Willa Jo Zollar, and architect Francis Kéré; and our in-depth publications include A Steady Pulse: Restaging Lucinda Childs, 1963–78 (2015), In Terms of Performance (2016), and The Sentient Archive: Bodies, Performance, and Memory (2018).
+Our video series with cultural producers and leaders include conversations with artist Cai Guo-Qiang, photographer Zanele Muholi, composer David Lang, musician Nels Cline, and choreographer Jawole Willa Jo Zollar; and our in-depth publications include The Sentient Archive: Bodies, Performance, and Memory (2018) and In Terms of Performance (2016).

-The Center has been privileged to fund work by an extraordinary constituency of practitioners—from major civic institutions, to independent artists and curators, to artist-driven and community-based organizations—for over a decade.
+The Center has been privileged to fund work by an extraordinary constituency of practitioners—from major civic institutions, to artist-driven and community-based organizations, to independent artists—for over a decade.

 I encourage you to further explore our website to experience all that the Center and our vibrant cultural community have to offer, and follow along on social media @PewCenterArts.